onqtam/headjack/src/topics.md

 we can use something like ChatGTP to summarize the results of polls from different points of view and write the text for a topic and always keep it up to date.
 This is the decentralized wikipedia.

+imagine being able to pick your "wikipedia editors" - people who curate information in the open web while building a track record - and then anyone would be able to filter information differently based on their own personal criteria - multiple times from different angles (perhaps also by adopting someone else's criteria?)

 ██████████████████████████████████████████████████████████████████████████████
 # querying & palantir foundry